Just when it seemed as though Everton would succumb to their fate, David Moyes stepped in and gave them a new lease on life.

 Have Arsenal ever been relegated?

-The Gunners haven't been relegated in the Premier League era but they did take the drop from the top flight in season 1912-13.
-It took them two seasons to get back and they haven't been relegated since.
+The Gunners haven't been relegated in the Premier League era but took the drop from the top flight in season 1912-13.
+It took them two seasons to get back, and they haven't been relegated since.

 Have Everton ever been relegated?

 Everton are another team who haven't been relegated since the Premier League rebrand, although they have come mighty close in the last few seasons.
-They have been relegated just twice in their entire history, the most recent coming in 1951.
+They have been relegated just twice in their entire history, most recently in 1951.

 When were Manchester City relegated from the Premier League?